jlouis/etorrent/README.md

 ## GETTING STARTED

-   0. 'make compile' - this compiles the source code
+   0. `make compile` - this compiles the source code
    1. 'make rel' - this creates an embedded release in *rel/etorrent* which can subsequently be moved to a location at your leisure.
    2. edit *rel/etorrent/etc/app.config* - there are a number of directories